KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

 Step 4: Move, destroy and respawn pipes
 ---------------------------------------

-We will create an illusion to implement the movement easier.
-Instead of moving Flappy Bird to right, Flappy Bird will stay still and pipes will move to left.
+To create the illusion of movement, Flappy Bird will stay still and pipes will move to left.
 That way, we don't need to make a camera which follows Flappy Bird.

-Let's define a constant into ``flappy_bird_constants`` named ``scroll_speed``, it will be the movement speed of pipes moving left.
+Let's define a constant into ``flappy_bird_constants`` named ``scroll_speed``, which will be the movement speed of pipes moving left (towards Flappy bird).

 .. code-block:: cpp